geoschem/gcpy/README.rst

 License
 -------

-GCPy is licensed under the MIT license.
-The license description may be found in the  LICENSE.txt file in the root folder.
-The list of develpers may be found in the AUTHORS.txt file, also located in the root folder.
+GCPy is distributed under the MIT license.
+Please read the license documents LICENSE.txt and AUTHORS.txt, which are located in the root folder.

 Contact